 Shared Harmonies CIC launched ‘Our Song’ in April 2020 in response to the lockdown measures enforced by the coronavirus pandemic and to help reduce feelings of isolation.
 The aim was to create a sense of connection and community by engaging people in a creative project to produce a brand new song.
-Through a series of challenges set on social media and email, the project inspired more than 300 people to share their thoughts and ideas around human, environmental and self-connection.

 The project engaged existing participants of Shared Harmonies CIC, many of whom live with long term health conditions including respiratory conditions, cancer, Parkinsons or poor mental health.
 People from across the country also joined in, from Saltburn in the north to Kent in the south and even a couple of people from other countries including Spain and Geneva!
 The youngest contributor was aged 3 and the oldest 92!
 Shared Harmonies also worked with activity coordinators to enable approximately 60 residents, staff and families from Rivermere and Hazelgrove Court residential care homes to take part.

 People shared ideas, images, photographs, artwork and lyrics to help compose the piece and recorded films of themselves singing it to create the video.

 We would be delighted if other community choirs would like to sing Our Song, please contact us for the music scores and teach tracks.

 If you would like to support us in continuing to deliver projects like ‘Our Song’ please donate.